-Training your dog?
-Stand is a command used to tell your dog to stand up without moving.
-It is handy for when you need your dog to stand up to be examined or groomed, or if you are planning on doing advanced obedience.
-This is a fairly simple command to teach.
-Here's how:
+Training your dog to "stand" on command is very useful.
+This basic command is used to tell your dog to stand up on all four paws without moving.
+It is handy for when you need your dog to stand up to be examined or groomed, whether it's by you or someone else.
+It's a good foundation for advanced obedience training as well.
+And, if you hope to show your dog, it is essential because many competitions require a dog to stand perfectly still despite distractions.
+Fortunately, this is a fairly simple command to teach and most dogs pick it rather quickly.